goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

   - Change the bridge type to `ROS2`
   - In the `Sensors:` box, copy and paste the content of the `lgsvl-sensors.json` file in the root of the AutowareAuto repository

+The above steps are a modified version of the
+[LGSVL documentation](https://www.lgsvlsimulator.com/docs/autoware-auto-instructions/#run-simulator-alongside-autowareauto)

+#### Vehicle Appearance

+By default, the vehicle "Lexus2016RXHybrid" uses a stock model of a VW wagon.
+To display the correct Lexus body model, click the pencil icon on that vehicle and set the Vehicle URL to https://lgsvl-shared.s3-us-west-1.amazonaws.com/AWFLexus2016RXHybrid/vehicle_Lexus2016RXHybridApexAI.

+![Lexus2016RXHybridEdit](lexus-2016-rx-hybrid-edit.png)

+### Choosing a simulation

 - Switch to the Simulations tab and click the `Add new` button
 - Enter a name and switch to the `Map & Vehicles` tab
 - Select a map from the drop down menu.
 If none are available follow [this guide](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps) to get a map.
 - Select the `Lexus2016RXHybrid` from the drop down menu.
 In the bridge connection box to the right enter the bridge address (default: `localhost:9090`)
 - Click submit

+### Starting the simulator

-- Select the simulation and press the play button in the bottom right corner of the screen
+Select the simulation and press the play button in the bottom right corner of the screen.

-The above steps are a modified version of the
-[LGSVL documentation](https://www.lgsvlsimulator.com/docs/autoware-auto-instructions/#run-simulator-alongside-autowareauto)

-#### Vehicle Appearance

-By default, the vehicle "Lexus2016RXHybrid" uses a stock model of a VW wagon.
-To display the correct Lexus body model, click the pencil icon on that vehicle and set the Vehicle URL to https://lgsvl-shared.s3-us-west-1.amazonaws.com/AWFLexus2016RXHybrid/vehicle_Lexus2016RXHybridApexAI.

-![Lexus2016RXHybridEdit](lexus-2016-rx-hybrid-edit.png)

-### ros2 web bridge
+### Launching the ROS2 web bridge

 A version of `ros2 web bridge` is installed in the Autoware.Auto ade image.